Rafael Fernandez (baseball)

-Rafael A. Fernandez Reyes (born August 3, 1988) is an Dominican professional baseball coach.
-He is the batting practice pitcher for the New York Mets of Major League Baseball (MLB).
+Rafael A. Fernandez Reyes (born August 3, 1988) is a Dominican professional baseball coach.
+He was the batting practice pitcher for the New York Mets of Major League Baseball (MLB) from 2021 to 2024.

 Career

 Playing career

 Fernandez began his professional playing career in the Mets farm system signed as an undrafted free agent playing for seven years as an outfielder beginning in 2006 with the Dominican Summer League Mets.
 In 2007 with the Gulf Coast League Mets, 2008 for the Kingsport Mets and the Brooklyn Cyclones, 2009 for the Savannah Sand Gnats, 2010 for the Gnats and the St. Lucie Mets, 2011 for St. Lucie before being demoted back to the Gnats.
 In 2012, he was promoted to the Binghamton Mets before being demoted once again to St. Lucie.
-His playing career ended after spending two winter seasons with the Gigantes del Cibao for the 2012-2013 season and the Estrellas de Oriente for 2013-2014 of the Dominican Winter League.
+His playing career ended after spending two winter seasons with the Gigantes del Cibao for the 2012–2013 season and the Estrellas de Oriente for 2013-2014 of the Dominican Winter League.